Chinese Herbology |

 How To Cook Chinese Herbs?

-metals.
-Because some Chinese herbs can interact with these metals causing
+herbs can interact with these metals causing chemical reactions that can alter the therapeutic

-even worse, have an unhealthy effect on your body.
-Cook the herbs Strain the tea (tea #1, about one 8 ounces-cup) Strain the tea again (tea #2, about one 8 ounces-cup) Mix the tea (#1
+qualities of your herbs, or even worse, can have an unhealthy effect on your body.
+Soak The Herbs Cook The Herbs Strain The Tea (tea #1, about one 8-ounces cup) Strain The Tea Again (tea #2, about one 8-ounces cup) Mix Tea #1

-When and how to take the herbs: It is the best to drink the herb tea warm and on an empty
+It is the best to drink the herb tea warm and on an empty

 stomach.
 This provides the best absorption of the ingredients of the herbs.
 You